yagogalego/Sg1Dr-F35_hO5yRG/README.md

-# c002_Sg1Dr-F35_hO5yRG
-C002 - Headline Headache
-This is a exercice from a recruitment assignments
+#Sg1Dr-F35_hO5yRG
+There are exercices for recruitment assignments